 The Breathing Gym – a fantastic book for all marching wind sections

 And, of course, YouTube – for countless marching videos at every conceivable level

 While music, resources, and information certainly help, directors and students are the ones who really make the magic happen.
 To get a deeper perspective on what’s important when planning a show, we asked a few directors to share the keys to their program’s success:

 “Extensive forethought and scrutiny in the programming and production development phase to maximize the vehicle we provide the students to achieve their best and emotionally connect with the given year’s program.
 In addition, unified student and staff culture – establishing a common belief and buying into the value of pursuing excellence for the sake of excellence regardless of scores and placements.”
 Glenn Cowen, Upper Moreland High School (Willow Grove, PA)

 “Always keep how the kids see the band as more important than how you see the band.
 Their perception is way more important than our reality!
 Also, never forget why you fell in love with it – remind yourself of that when evaluating shows, staff and your schedule.”
 Scott Litzenberg, Unionville High School (Kennett Square, PA)

-Though one marching season has just finished up, the next one is only a few months away – it’s never too soon to start planning and preparing for next fall.
-Take a look at the complete shows available.
+Though one marching season has just finished up, the next one is only a few months away.
+It’s never too soon to start planning and preparing for next fall!
+Take a look at the complete shows that are available now.
 The perfect show for your band could be just a click away.